einarwh/experiments-in-powerblog/content/blog-posts/telepathic-computer-control-with-launchy.md

 A more mundane description would be that it allows you to launch applications using the keyboard alone, optionally passing in parameters to the application as well (the official label being “an open-source keystroke launcher”).
 Therein lies great power.

 Launchy runs in the background on my computer, listening for me to hit ALT+SPACE.
 This brings up an innocuous prompt, floating on top of any applications, in the middle of my screen:

-Launchy-prompt
+TODO: Image: Launchy-prompt

 When the prompt pops up, I’ll do one of three things:

-    Type the name of an application.
+1. Type the name of an application.
-    Type a command.
+2. Type a command.
-    Type the path of a folder.
+3. Type the path of a folder.

 It might not look like much, but it is actually incredibly empowering.
 In fact, I feel severely limited when I’m using a machine without Launchy, like I’m trapped in a slow motion movie.
 It’s so ingrained my workflow that I’ll invariably hit ALT+SPACE followed by some command every now and then.
 Of course, this has arbitrary effects on the machine, since Launchy isn’t there to capture the keystrokes following ALT+SPACE.
 (When that happens, I recoil into the fetal position out of fear that I’ve unwittingly triggered some fatal process on the computer.
 Luckily I never have.
 I guess hitting a few letters and possibly a TAB doesn’t have much potential for wreaking havoc.)

 Anyways, let’s take a look at each item in the list in turn.

-Type the name of an application
+## Type the name of an application

 Actually, I won’t do that.
 I’ll write some shorthand that Launchy is clever enough to interprete as an application name.
 For instance, I’ll type “ff” to launch Firefox.
 (Yeah, I know that “fx” is the official abbreviation.
 I also don’t care.)
 It looks like this:

-Launchy-ff
+TODO: Image: Launchy-ff

 Sometimes, I won’t hit ENTER directly – instead I’ll hit TAB and type in some more text first.
 The extra text will be interpreted as a parameter to the application.
 For instance, I can type “ff TAB http://www.launchy.net” to go to the Launchy website.

-Type a command
+## Type a command

 That’s really just half the story.
 I’ll type in the name of a command, followed by TAB and some text.
 I use this mostly for search (and quick web navigation in general, see below).
 I launch a Google search by typing “g TAB search term“.
 For instance, to dig up some info on Windows Phone 7 and the MVVM pattern, I’d do this:

-Blog-wp7-mvvm
+TODO: Image: Blog-wp7-mvvm

 Launchy comes with “Google” as a pre-configured search option, but I’ve shortened it to “g” since it’s such a common task.
 The command will launch my default web browser and display the list of search results.

 There are a bunch of other built-in search options as well, such as “Amazon”, “YouTube” and “Wikipedia”.
 I’ve added a few of my own as well, including “img” (which does a Google image search), “tlf” (which does a lookup based on a phone number using the GuleSider service) and “dokpro” (which is a Norwegian dictionary).

 I also use a teeny-tiny but oh-so-useful hack to use Launchy and Google to navigate quickly to whatever web site I want: “j TAB search term“.
 The letter j is a mnemonic for “jump”.
 I’ve configured it in Launchys options pane (which you can bring up after right-clicking on the prompt):

-Launchy-options-jump-cut
+TODO: Image: Launchy-options-jump-cut

 As you can see, the j command is really just Google’s “I feel lucky” search (which is the regular search plus a query string option of “btnI”).
 I don’t really use it for searching per se, though.
 I use it to navigate to something without typing the actual URL.
 Maybe I don’t remember the exact URL, or maybe I’m just too lazy to type it in.